chenard612/tec_energy/README.md

 ```

 ## OPTIONAL:
-To automate the query of the CSV, please uncomment the code contained inside scheduler.py.
-By default, the query is scheduled to run every 6 hours, but has been disabled.
+To automate the query of the CSV, please uncomment the code contained inside **'scheduler.py'**.
+By default, the query is scheduled to run every 6 hours, but it has been disabled to allow a manual trigger.